Jerkiller/Rianimazione-Gantt/README.md

 I needed to overwrite some Google Charts features like sample colors and adding lines.
 For this reason I used MutationObserver to override google redraws.

+## Live Demo
+You can see a live demo from [here](https://htmlpreview.github.io/?https://github.com/Jerkiller/Rianimazione-Gantt/blob/master/index.html).